DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Related Work

 \section{Related Work}

-\textbf{Domain adaptation for object detection.} Several approaches have been proposed for DAOD, which can be categorized into alignment-based \cite{chen2018domain, saito2019strong, li2022sigma} and self-training \cite{deng2021unbiased, ramamonjison2021simrod} methods.
-However, regardless of the technological approaches, the source bias issue persists.
+\textbf{Domain adaptation for object detection.} Several approaches have been proposed for DAOD, which can be categorized into alignment-based \cite{chen2018domain, saito2019strong, li2022sigma,li2022scan, xu2022h2fa} and self-training \cite{deng2021unbiased, ramamonjison2021simrod,deng2023harmonious} methods.
+However, regardless of various technological approaches, the source bias issue persists.
 Self-training methods alleviate the detector's bias towards the source domain by continuously improving the quality of pseudo-labels during training stage.
-The development direction of alignment-based methods often involves modeling features at a more granular level for alignment.
-DA-Faster \cite{chen2018domain} implements feature alignment at both the image-level and instance-level.
+The development of alignment-based methods often involves modeling features from coarse to fine.
+DA-Faster \cite{chen2018domain} implements feature alignment at both the image-level and instance-level. $H^2FA$ \cite{xu2022h2fa} enforces two image-level alignments for the backbone features, as well as two instance-level alignments for the RPN and detection head.
 SIGMA \cite{li2022sigma} constructs the feature distributions of the source and target domains as graphs and reformulates the adaption with graph matching.
-However, regardless of the granularity of modeling, it is unable to change the asymmetry in the losses between the source and target domains and cannot directly optimize the source bias problem.
-In this paper, we propose a novel distillation-based alignment (DUA) framework, where a distillation loss is constructed to alleviate the issue of asymmetric loss.
+However, regardless of the granularity of modeling, it is unable to change the asymmetry in the losses in the alignment stage and thus cannot effectively address the source bias problem.
+In this paper, we propose a novel distillation-based alignment (DSD) framework, where a distillation loss is constructed to guide the learning process of detector.
 To the best of our knowledge, this is the first method directly optimizing source bias in alignment-based approaches.